-The Electricity Authority published Pricing Principles2 that provide an approach for developing and assessing pricing methodologies for electricity distribution companies.
+The Electricity Authority published Pricing Principles1 that provide an approach for developing and assessing pricing methodologies for electricity distribution companies.
 After publishing the Pricing Principles, the Authority published a 'Practice Note' to help distributors interpret and apply the Pricing Principles.
 The Authority has also introduced a scorecard to evaluate distributors' pricing plans against the principles.

-The Authority published a refreshed Practice Note3 in December 2021 with an emphasis on expected timeframes for distribution pricing reform and what 'good looks like'.
+The Authority published a refreshed Practice Note2 in December 2021 with an emphasis on expected timeframes for distribution pricing reform and what 'good looks like'.
+In October 2022 it issued a second edition setting out expectations for reform and pricing structures, as well as guidelines for passing through transmission charges.